 All pilots flying at WMU are required to have at least a 2nd Class medical certificate.
-Before new student indoc please make sure to make an appointment with your local AME (Aviation Medical Examiner) in order to schedule your Aviation Medical Examination.
+It is expected that a copy of this medical is supplied with the New Student Flight Application.
 This process can sometimes take several weeks (or longer).
 Please plan ahead.

 FAA Medical Certificate Process and Guidance

-This information will outline the process of acquiring a FAA medical certificate, as well as many considerations for you to think about along the way.
-Please read through this information entirely and seek the appropriate guidance if there is something you need clarification about.
-Start on this process immediately, so you can have your medical certificate prior to the new flight student indoctrination Session.
+This information will outline the process of acquiring an FAA medical certificate, as well as many considerations for you to think about along the way.
+Please read through this information entirely and seek appropriate guidance if you need clarification.
+Start on this process early, so you have your medical certificate to submit with your application prior to the new flight student indoctrination session.

 What is an FAA medical certificate?